SiskinV/mvp/README.md

   - With command (sequelize db:migrate) i created table ("Coins" in database)
   - Seeder was added later in case there is nothing in database in the beggining(cron.js launches on every 42th minute of a full hour).

   - Next step was getting data from service.
-In utils->getCriptoData.js there are two functions that do this job for us.
+In utils->getCriptoData.js there are two functions that do this job for us.(One for getting data and other for making cryMap)
   - Axios was used here for fetching data from service(async await) and i used map cryMap(id->{name,price}) to extract particular data that i need (id,name and price), after making cryMap i deleted everyting in Coins table and inserted every key,value pair of my map.It work slightly different for different services.